wireapp/wire-docs/src/understand/single-sign-on/main.rst

 As you do this, make sure you take note of your :term:`IdP` metadata, which you will need for the next step.

-TODO: Make sure each step explains about the :term:`IdP` metadata so this isn't confusing when getting here.

 Once you are finished with registering Wire to your :term:`IdP`, move on to the next step, setting up :term:`SSO` internally.

-TODO: This page is located in understand/, but it's really more of a how-to/ right?

 Setting up SSO internally
 -------------------------